1. Introduction to tectonicr

 Models of current plate motion

-Other current plate motion models, in particulars NNR-MORVEL-56, GSRM2.1, REVEL, PB2002, and HS3-NUVEL1A, are available through
+Other current plate motion models, in particulars NNR-MORVEL-56, GSRM2.1, REVEL, PB2002, and HS3-NUVEL1A, are implemented and available through

 Any desired relative plate motion can be extracted via the following: